-15 Demand Paging, Thrashing, Working Sets
+17 Demand Paging, Thrashing, Working Sets

-Readings for this topic: Siberschatz/Galvin, chapter 9
+Readings for this topic: Anderson/Dahlin Chapter 10; Siberschatz/Galvin Chapter 9

-So far we have separated the programmer's view of memory from the system's view using a mapping mechanism.
+So far we have separated a process's view of memory from the operating system's view using a mapping mechanism.
 Each sees a different organization.
 This makes it easier for the OS to shuffle users around and simplifies memory sharing between users.

 However, until now a user process had to be completely loaded into memory before it could run.
-This is wasteful since a process only needs a small amount of its total memory at any one time (locality).
+This is wasteful since a process typically only needs a small amount of its total memory at any one time (locality).
 Virtual memory permits a process to run with only some of its virtual address space loaded into physical memory.
+This enables the OS to